 BFMatcher matcher code:

-Often in images there may be many chances that features may be existing in many places of the image.
-So we filter out through all the matches to obtain the best ones.
-So we apply ratio test using the top 2 matches obtained above.
-We consider a match if the ratio defined below is greater than the specified ratio.
+Often, there can be many possibilities in images that can exist in many places in the image.
+To solve this, we filter all matches found to get the best ones.
+To do that, we apply a test ratio using the two best matches we obtained above.
+We decide that we found a match if the ratio defined below is more significant than we specified.

-Now we are defining the parameters of drawing lines on image and giving the output to see how it looks like when we found all matches on image:
+Now we are defining the parameters of drawing lines on the image and giving the output to see how it looks like when we found all matches on the image:

 And here is the output image with matches drawn:

-Here is the full code of this tutorial part:
+Here is the complete code of this tutorial up to this:

-So now in this short tutorial we finished 1–3 steps we wrote above so 3 more steps left to do.
-So in the next tutorial we’ll find homography for image transformation.
-Then we’ll be able to proceed image stitching.
+So now, in this short tutorial, we finished 1–3 steps we wrote above, so 3 more steps left to do.
+So in the next tutorial, we’ll find homography for image transformation.
+Then we’ll be able to proceed with image stitching.